section-engineering-education/engineering-education/content/articles/introduction-to-java-swing-desktop-application-using-netbeans-ide/index.md

 ![jbutton](/engineering-education/introduction-to-java-swing-desktop-application-using-netbeans-ide/jbutton.png)

-### Getting Started with Java Swing desktop application in NetBeans-Sample Application
+### Getting Started with Java Swing desktop application in NetBeans-Sample application
-NetBeans- is an IDE for developing an application in different languages.
-Java programming language of one of those many languages which it supports.
-NetBeans is the best Swing desktop application developing IDE since it provides a user-friendly interface for designing and coding UI.
-It has inbuilt libraries for swing, which auto-populate codes.
-The inbuilt libraries in NetBeans provide a palette section of the IDE when creating a swing application, making it easier to drag and drop and components for designing an application.
+NetBeans is an IDE for developing applications using different languages.
+Java programming language is one of those many languages which NetBeans supports.
+NetBeans is the best IDE for building desktop applications using swing since it provides a user-friendly interface for designing and coding the UI.
+It has inbuilt libraries for swing, which auto-populate code.
+The inbuilt libraries in NetBeans provide a palette section in the IDE when creating a swing application, making it easier to drag and drop and components for designing an application.

-Getting Started; Sample Code- We will make a sample Swing Application, showing us the above components.
+Let's make a sample Swing application that shows the above components.
 It is a simple application that collects customer personal information.

-1. Start NetBeans IDE click on File-New Project.
+1. Start NetBeans IDE click on File-> New Project.

 ![netbeans start](/engineering-education/introduction-to-java-swing-desktop-application-using-netbeans-ide/netbeans-startpage.png)